JuliaKukulies/juliakukulies.github.io/research.md

 ## Interaction between meso-scale and large-scale atmospheric processes

 I am also interested in how large-scale processes such as monsoon-driven atmospheric water vapor transport affect meso-scale processes such as the organization of convection.
-I am particularly interested in the dynamics of mesoscale convective systems (MCSs), large complexes of thunderstorms, around major mountain regions, because large topographic barriers such as the Rockys, the Andes or the
+I am particularly interested in the dynamics of mesoscale convective systems (MCSs), large complexes of thunderstorms, around major mountain regions, because high topographic barriers such as the Rockys, the Andes or the
 Himalayas substantially interact with the atmospheric large-scale flow and create favorable conditions for storm formation in the downstream regions.